 CFBU maintains a stand that there is one human race with many ethnicities.

+Christians should no longer regard ourselves or each other from worldly categories or frameworks (2 Cor.
+5:16-17).
 As such, we renounce the ideas of secular approaches to unity such as Critical Race Theory, Critical Theory, Marxism and/or any other secular humanist organization or worldview.
 CFBU expects that staff, volunteers, and board members uphold a biblical view and approach to unity, maintaining the dignity, value and worth of every image bearer.

 Integration of Creation and Scripture